On the ergodic theory of impulsive semiflows: Examples

+for every $(x_0, y_0) \in \R^2$, i.e., the solutions of \eqref{Eq SH 1} converges asymptotically to its equilibrium point, see \cite{SKHG} for more details.

+When we consider the impulsive system, the temperature pair $(T_c, T_s)$ can be controlled over time in such a way that it stays in a range close or not to the equilibrium.
+This control depends on the choices of variables $\beta$, $\epsilon$ and $I$.

-it follows that $D$ and $I(D)$ are transversal to the flow direction.
-Consequently, by Theorem \ref{main theorem 1}, there exists at least an invariant measure under the impulsive semiflow $\psi$ generated from \eqref{EQ3.13}, $D$ and $I$.
+Note that $D = g^{-1}(0)$, where $0$ is a regular value of $g(x,y) = (x- T_c^*)^2 + (y- T_s^*)^2 - \beta^2$.
+Thus, $D$ is a compact smooth submanifold of codimension one with $I(D) \cap D = \emptyset$.
+Furthermore, since the solutions of the non-impulsive system \eqref{Eq SH 1} converges asymptotically to $(T_c^*, T_s^*)$, we have $D$ is transversal to the flow direction.
+Consequently, by Theorem \ref{main theorem 1}, there exists at least one invariant measure under the impulsive semiflow $\psi$ generated from \eqref{Eq SH 1}, $D$ and $I$.
 Let $\mu$ be an invariant measure under $\psi$.
-Then, Poincar\'e Recurrence Theorem guarantees that $\mu$-almost every initial condition is recurrent.
+Then, Poincar\'e Recurrence Theorem guarantees that $\mu$-almost every initial condition is recurrent. \end{Ex}